 LIVES FAYETTVILLE, NC

 ROBBIE AND I HAVE BEEN TOGETHER A LONG TIME.
 WE STARTED OUT RACING HIS RACE CARS TOGETHER, AND QUICKLY BECAME FRIENDS.
 OVER THE YEARS, ROBBIE HAS LEARNED A GREAT DEAL ABOUT THE MECHANICAL INS AND OUTS OF OUR CARS.
-HE SPECIALIZES AT NOT SPECIALIZING, BUT ALWAYS DIVES IN WHEN WE HAVE A PROBLEM.
+HE SPECIALIZES IN PUBLIC RELATIONS.
 WE HAVE RACED TOGETHER ALL OVER THE WORLD.
 WHEN MY BACK IS AGAINST THE WALL I CAN ALWAYS COUNT ON BBF BEING THERE.